gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 We were able to try to upload a Perl script file to the CGI-BIN directory; and, judging by the error messages, the transmissions failed.
 I attempted several file upload actions through `sqlmap` that ended in failures.
 No matter where or how I attempted to write, we were denied permission by the target computer.
 During these attempts, I realized just how valuable it could be to have database accounts that were totally foreign to the permissions required for file writing.
 Several of the error messages that `sqlmap` returned showed us this would be the case.

-![screenshot of denied file writes]({{ site.url }}/assets/images/KaliBadStore/B403OnUploadedFiles.png) By viewing 403s like this, I wondered if the files were written but just not provided with the correct permissions.
+![screenshot of denied file writes]({{ site.url }}/assets/images/KaliBadStore/B403OnUploadedFiles.png)

+By viewing 403s like this, I wondered if the files were written but just not provided with the correct permissions.
 Every time I found that this was not the case.
 It's likely that the permissions on the directory were set to completely deny the file writes altogether.
 In those instances, I had expected to see a 404, but my requests returned a 403.
-It's likely that the short-circuit on the status codes simply encountered a sooner reason for denial.
+It's likely that the short-circuit on the status codes simply encountered a sooner reason for denial. \[[21]\]\[[22]\]\[[23]\]\[[24]\]\[[25]\]

+At one point, our goals included the idea of writing scripts to add a user, modify an existing user, or otherwise misuse current user information. \[[35]\] \[[36]\]

 ![screenshot of failure to implement chmod through file upload dialog]({{ site.url }}/assets/images/KaliBadStore/chmodFailure.png)
 In the example above, I failed to get a `chmod` command to run against a file I had uploaded through that dialog.

 Still, I had a dream of being able to penetrate that box, pop a shell, and then begin updating it from the outside.
 I really wanted to leave that box better off than when I found it.

 To that end, I attempted to gain more information about the box.
 With the entire database schema and selected tables downloaded, I still wanted more modifications.

-I began downloading selected files and programs in an attempt to gain more information.
-First, I downloaded some of the CGI programs I had been poking against.
+I began downloading selected files and programs in an attempt to gain more information. \[[31]\] First, I downloaded some of the CGI programs I had been poking against.
 I was a little surprised at what I saw in the `badstore.cgi`.
 There were a couple of surprises I hadn't touched.
 Next, I began hunting for system files.
 I never did find the desired boot file; I checked for cronjobs; I downloaded `/etc/passwd`, `/etc/fstab`, `/etc/hosts`, `/etc/profile` and others.
 Generally, the empty files with just a null byte that came down would indicate that nothing was found at the address I requested.

 ![sqlmap output files]({{ site.url }}/assets/images/KaliBadStore/sqlmapOutputFiles.png)
 `sqlmap` automatically catalogs downloaded files in its own hidden directory.
 We navigated there and took a look.
 It automatically converted directory slashes to underscores in the filenames.
 To find out if there was anything in the file, all we had to do was to see if the file size was more than 4 bytes.
 The four byte files simply held a null character.
 In those cases, we had attempted to download a file that was either not there or not available.